-When it comes to exmployee experience, Canva are true pioneers – and they say onboarding plays an especially vital role.
+When it comes to employee experience, Canva are true pioneers – and they say onboarding plays an especially vital role.
 As Linda Lin, Canva's Team Happiness Coordinator says:

 "In the last 12 months we've onboarded 280 people globally and almost 200 people just in Sydney.
 That's a huge amount of growth and more than 50% of our whole workforce have started within one year.
 So onboarding is a really, really important part of employee experience at Canva."

-Canva use experience-driven onboarding to deliver WOW experiences to all their new hires, at scale, with total consistency.
+Canva use experience-driven onboarding to deliver engaging experiences to all their new hires, at scale, with total consistency.